hyosung11/Launch-School/Courses/JS130/Lesson-2-Advanced-Concepts/notes_edited_20220723.md

 var bar1 = 1; // outer scope of xyzzy, outer scope of if block on line 3

 if (true) { // line 3
   var bar2 = 3; // outer scope of xyzzy, outer scope of if block on line 3 }

-function xyzzy() {
+function xyzzy() { // line 7
   var bar3 = 5; // inner scope of xyzzy, outer scope of if block on line 10

   if (true) { // line 10
     var bar4 = 7; // inner scope of xyzzy, outer scope of if block on line 10